wolfiex/DSMACC-testing/README.md

 Dan's version of the Dynamically Simple Model for Atmospheric Chemical Complexity --- still in development/testing

+Try the wiki - also in progress but contains some debug tips.

 ## Cite
 Emmerson, KM; Evans, MJ (2009) Comparison of tropospheric gas-phase